All the salt spray and fresh air you could hope for

 Details: 15 minute walk along the road.
 Easy walking.

-Weasels' Bay is a small Camp on the right hand side of the Cattle lead.
+Weasels' Bay is a small camp on the right hand side of the cattle lead.
 It offers a simple coastal walk with rocky shores and rockpools as well as great views over Quarry Point and back to the settlement.
 Turn into the cattle lead just after the corral at our shearing shed.
-The Weasles' Bay gate is immediately after the minefield (noticeable via the minefield signs attached to the fence) on the right.
-Open the wire gate and follow the track around the coast.
+The gate is a traditional wire gate which you can either climb over or undo.
+Please make sure you leave the gate as you find it.

 Details: 10 minutes to reach the gate into Camp and 45 minutes to walk around shoreline